garden-io/garden/docs/reference/providers/local-kubernetes.md

     environments:

     # Choose the mechanism for building container images before deploying.
 By default your local Docker daemon is
-    # used, but you can set it to `cluster-buildkit`, `cluster-docker` or `kaniko` to sync files to the cluster, and
+    # used, but you can set it to `cluster-buildkit` or `kaniko` to sync files to the cluster, and build container
-    # build container images there.
-This removes the need to run Docker locally, and allows you to share layer and
+    # images there.
+This removes the need to run Docker locally, and allows you to share layer and image caches
-    # image caches between multiple developers, as well as between your development and CI workflows.
+    # between multiple developers, as well as between your development and CI workflows.
     #
     # For more details on all the different options and what makes sense to use for your setup, please check out the
     # [in-cluster building guide](https://docs.garden.io/guides/in-cluster-building).
+    #
+    # **Note:** The `cluster-docker` mode has been deprecated and will be removed in a future release!
     buildMode: local-docker

     # Configuration options for the `cluster-buildkit` build mode.